Image courtesy of Library of Congress

 On this date, President George Washington

 signed into law the Permanent Seat of Government Act, which established the location of the federal city.
 On July 9, the House approved the relocation of the federal government by a vote of 32 to 29.
-The bill established that the new District of Columbia, “not exceeding ten miles square . . . be located as hereafter directed on the river on the Potomac, at some place between the mouths of the Eastern Branch and Connogochege.”
+The bill established that the new federal district, “not exceeding ten miles square . . . be located as hereafter directed on the river Potomac, at some place between the mouths of the Eastern Branch and Connogochegue.”
 The debate about where to place a permanent seat of government had been a source of controversy since the Continental Congresses and continued throughout the First Congress

 (1789–1791).
 Two of President Washington’s Cabinet members, Secretary of State Thomas Jefferson